malocclusion teeth

 The visible effects of Malocclusion, such as crooked or protruding teeth, can impact an individual's confidence.
 This can make them feel conscious in public and avoid interactions with other people.

-Causes of Malocclusion
+Causes for Malocclusion of Teeth

 Hereditary Condition: